South Korean democracy tested as Yoon clings to power – DW – 12/09/2024

 Inside the parliament, a motion brought by the opposition Democratic Party to impeach Yoon for "unconstitutionally and illegally" declaring martial law failed as members of Yoon's People Power Party (PPP) boycotted the vote.

-However, Yoon has since been banned from leaving South Korea.
-Han Dong-hun, PPP leader, has called on Yoon to resign.
+Yoon has since been banned from leaving South Korea and the PPP leader Han Dong-hunhas called on Yoon to resign.

 The opposition says it intends to bring another motion to the chamber this Wednesday and every week until Yoon is removed.

-The opposition has also convinced prosecutors to open an investigation into Yoon on charges of treason and abuse of power, while his defense minister, Kim Yong-hyun, has been arrested on treason charges and is being questioned.
+It has also persuaded prosecutors to open an investigation into Yoon on charges of treason and abuse of power.
+Yoon's defense minister, Kim Yong-hyun, has already been arrested on treason charges and is being questioned.

 An alarming reminder of the past